ChunShuiZi/ChunShuiZi/README.md

 ### Hello！
-I’m 纯水子！
+I’m ChunShuiZi！
 ****
 I‘m studying now！
+Using JavaScript & HTML & CSS & ArkTs & Java & C ！
 If you want to connect with me，you can send e-mails to mine e-mail address！
 It's xzsjy123456@163.com！
 ****